clubajax/react-form/README.md

 Components have been tested for use without a mouse and with a screen reader.

 ### Style
+React Form is styled with SCSS, so a stylesheet will need to be imported:

+    @import 'node_modules/@clubajax/react-form/lib/react-form.css';

+React Form is very lightly styled, using grays and moderate padding and margins, so it will be easy to override to suit the application's needs.

+### Dropdown Style
 The Dropdown is an "inline" style, meaning that its popup is a descendant of the dropdown element tree, not an absolutely positioned DOMNode floating over the document.
 There are pros and cons to each style.